-The Board has procedures in place to recognise, assess and manage risk in accordance with the Principles of Good Corporate Governance and Best Practice Recommendations.
+The Board has procedures in place to recognise, assess and manage risk in accordance with the Corporate Governance Principles and Recommendations.
 The Board takes a proactive approach to risk management.
 The Board is responsible for ensuring that risks and also opportunities are identified on a timely basis.
 All risks identified by the Board are recorded in the Company's risk register and acted upon accordingly.
 The Company's objectives and activities are aligned with the risks and opportunities identified.
 The Board believes that it is crucial for all Board members to be a part of this process and as such the Board has not established a separate Risk Management Committee.

-The Chief Executive Officer and Chief Financial Officer state to the Board, in writing, that the statement given in accordance with the best practice recommendation regarding the integrity of financial statements is founded on a system of risk management and internal compliance and control that implements the policies adopted by the Board.
+The Chief Executive Officer and Chief Financial Officer state to the Board, in writing, that the statement given in accordance with the Corporate Governance Principles and Recommendation regarding the integrity of financial statements is founded on a system of risk management and internal compliance and control that implements the policies adopted by the Board.
 The statement provided by Chief Executive Officer and Chief Financial Officer includes a comment that the risk management and internal compliance and control systems are operating efficiently and effectively in all material respects.